 The Information ratio is a risk-adjusted performance measure.
-It determines the average portfolio return relative to the benchmark per unit of tracking error as measured by the standard deviation of relative returns.
+It determines the average portfolio gross-of-fee return relative to the benchmark per unit of tracking error as measured by the standard deviation of relative returns.
 The higher the information ratio is, the greater is the relative return per unit of relative risk.
 The information ratio is calculated as follows1:

-$Information\ ratio = \overline{rrel}\ / \sigma{rrel}$
+Information ratio = $$\overline{rrel} / \sigma{rrel}$$